Pseudo-Anosov Flows: A Plane Approach: Trivial and skew planes

 We begin by classifying the Anosov-like actions on the simplest example of a bifoliated plane. \begin{definition} A bifoliated plane is {\em trivial } if it is isomorphic to $\R^2$ with the standard coordinate foliations. \end{definition} The trivial plane is the orbit space of a suspension Anosov flow as in Example \ref{ex_suspension_AF}.
 We next show that all Anosov-like actions on the trivial plane resemble this, in that they are conjugate to actions by affine transformations.

-\begin{proposition}[Characterization of Anosov-like actions on trivial planes] An action of a group $G$ on a trivially bifoliated plane is Anosov-like if and only if the following conditions are satisfied \begin{enumerate} \item The action on $P$ is conjugate to an action on $\bR^2$ by affine homeomorphisms of the form $(x,y) \mapsto (ax+b, cy+d)$ where $|a|>1$ if and only if $|c|<1$; and $a$ (resp. $c$) is $-1$ if and only if $b$ (resp. $d$) is nonzero. \item At least one map has $|a| \neq 1$, and \item The action on each coordinate factor is minimal. \end{enumerate} \end{proposition}
+\begin{proposition}[Characterization of Anosov-like actions on trivial planes] An action of a group $G$ on a trivially bifoliated plane is Anosov-like if and only if the following conditions are satisfied \begin{enumerate} \item The action on $P$ is conjugate to an action on $\bR^2$ by affine homeomorphisms of the form $(x,y) \mapsto (ax+b, cy+d)$ where $a \neq -1$, $c \neq -1$ and $|a|>1$ if and only if $|c|<1$ \item At least one map has $a \neq 1$, and \item The action on each coordinate factor is minimal. \end{enumerate} \end{proposition}

 Slightly weaker versions of this proposition are proved in \cite[Th\'eor\`eme 2.7]{Bar95a} and \cite{BFM22}.

 \begin{proof} Suppose $(P, \cF^+, \cF^-)$ is a trivial plane and $G$ acts Anosov-like on $P$.
 We identify with the trivially foliated $\R^2$, so that $\cF^+$ and $\cF^-$ are the coordinate foliations.
 Since $G$ preserves these foliations, each element acts on $\R^2$ by maps of the form $g(x, y) = (g_1(x), g_2(y))$.